 Angioedema’s underlying pathophysiology involves increases in vascular permeability and vasodilation that is histamine, bradykinin or complement-mediated, resulting in fluid extravasation into interstitial tissues.
 Active C1-INH is decreased through catabolism or binding that renders it inactive.
 The decrease of C1-INH causes deregulation of the complement pathway, leading to increased vascular permeability, mast cell degranulation, and increased bradykinin levels.
 Neutralizing autoantibodies to C1-INH are present in the majority of patients.

-It is of utmost importance to obtain a medication, food, and environmental exposure history with special attention to ACEIs and NSAIDs as possible causative factors.
+It is of utmost importance to obtain medication, food, and environmental exposure history with special attention to ACEIs and NSAIDs as possible causative factors.
 Also, find out if prior similar events have happened in the patient or family members.
 If no factors can be identified, then HAE/AAE should be considered.
 Distinguishing AAE from HAE can be challenging.
 However, there are characteristics in the patient’s history that can help distinguish HAE from AAE.
 Unlike HAE, AAE can be late onset (older than 40 years old).
 There will also be no family history of HAE, and there may be signs and symptoms that suggest an underlying malignancy.
 Determination of C1 esterase and C4 levels allow differentiation of HAE and AAE from other causes of angioedema.

 It is always important to consider other possible diagnoses, like infection, a local reaction to insect bites, congestive heart failure, and renal or liver disease.
-Characteristics that suggest angioedema include rapid onset, an asymmetric distribution of edema, and lack of symptoms that point to other possible diagnoses.
+Characteristics that suggest angioedema include rapid onset, an asymmetric distribution of edema, and absence of symptoms that point to other possible diagnoses.

 Rapid assessment of the airway is critical.
 In one study, patient age as well as edema involving the oral cavity and/or the oropharynx, were predictive of the need for airway intervention while involvement of other sites, etiology and sex were not.
 In another study, voice change, hoarseness, stridor, or dyspnea were highly predictive of impending airway compromise, and fiber-optic nasopharyngoscopy was shown to identify laryngeal involvement.